ssh2_config - Client configuration file used by ssh.

 Specifies, in order of preference, the host key algorithms proposed by the client.
+The default value is `x509v3-rsa2048-sha256, x509v3-sign-rsa, x509v3-sign-dss, firstname.lastname@example.org, ssh-rsa,ssh-dss'.
 This setting is useful when the server is configured for both certificate and standard host key authentication.
+The default value presents x509 algorithms before regular SSH key algorithms.
 Secure Shell protocol allows only one attempt to authenticate the host.
 If the host presents a certificate, and the client is not configured for host authentication using certificates, the connection fails.
-(This is different from user authentication in which multiple authentication attempts are supported.)
-The default is `x509v3-sign-rsa,x509v3-sign-dss,ssh-rsa,ssh-dss'.
+(This is different from user authentication in which multiple authentication methods and attempts are supported.)
+In this situation you can configure the client to prefer SSH keys over certificates by changing the order of preference to `,email@example.com, ssh-rsa, ssh-dss, x509v3-rsa2048-sha256, x509v3-sign-rsa,x509v3-sign-dss'.

 Specifies an alias to use instead of the real host name when a host key is saved to the client's directory of known host keys.
 Host keys are stored using this naming format: key_port_host,IP.pub.
 The value you specify replaces the host portion of the stored host key name.
 This option is useful for tunneling Secure Shell connections, or when multiple servers are running on a single host.